History

 (i-c) Linux Mint

-• Linux Mint is a Ubuntu-based distribution that was just launched in 2006.
+• Linux Mint is a popular, user-friendly Linux distribution based on Ubuntu (or sometimes directly on Debian) launched in 2006.

 • It is considered as the third spot in popularity.